pluginever/wc-category-showcase/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Category Showcase for WooCommerce is the best WooCommerce extension to showcase categories in a nice slider block.
+Product Category Showcase for WooCommerce is the best WooCommerce extension to showcase categories in a nice slider block.
 Showing WooCommerce product categories in a slider allow your visitors to quickly identify the category they're looking for without having to search the entire WooCommerce store.

 == VIDEO DEMO ==
 http://www.youtube.com/watch?v=TFjWdEETbAs